Diagonal Palm Shift by S.W. Erace

 What people are saying about Diagonal Palm Shift

 The key to a smooth DPS is to rotate the deck around the card, rather than manipulating the card itself. [...]
-Mimicking a bottom card display can disguise the card’s movement.
+Mimicking a bottom card display can disguise the card's movement and make the sleight appear more natural.

 Promotional videos